 FDE Toolkit · JDs Decoded

-We read 408 FDE job posts for you
+We analyzed 1,190 FDE job posts for you

-A sample of 408 US Forward Deployed Engineer openings on LinkedIn over a 30-day window, from 232 distinct hirers (2026-06-16).
+This is how Forward Deployed Engineers are being hired right now: 1,190 US openings posted on LinkedIn over a 30-day window in August 2026, from 585 distinct hirers.
 Here is what they actually ask for, where you would fit, who is hiring, and where the roles are.

 “The Forward Deployed Engineer is the hottest role in startups right now… in a world where AI capabilities rapidly commoditize, implementation expertise is becoming the lasting differentiator.” — Joanne Chen, General Partner, Foundation Capital (May 2026)